 Top 6 Types of Mortgage Loans in Dubai: What You Need to Know in 2021 (Ultimate Guide)

 Buying real estate is a complicated process.
 This is why, if you are a first time home buyer, the fear of all those unknown variables can make the experience frustrating, stressful, and downright terrifying.
-There are several decisions you need to make, from deciding where to live, to finding an agent and, most importantly, to choosing the right type of mortgage to finance your purchase — including upfront costs, mortgage duration, and type of interest rate
+There are several decisions you need to make, from deciding where to live, to finding an agent and, most importantly, choosing the right type of mortgage to finance your purchase — including upfront costs, mortgage duration, and type of interest rate

 At the end of this article, you would have learned: